groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/eml-to-ppsm.md

         - icon: "far fa-file-EML"
           title: " About EML File Format"
           content: |
             EML file format represents email messages saved using Outlook and other relevant applications.
 Almost all emailing clients support this file format for its compliance with RFC-822 Internet Message Format Standard.
-Microsoft Outlook is the default software for opening EML message types.
+Microsoft Outlook is default software for opening EML message types.
 EML files can be used for saving to disc as well as sending out to recipients using communication protocols.

           link: "https://docs.fileformat.com/email/eml/"

     format:
         # format loop
-        - icon: "far fa-file-PPSM"
+        - icon: "far fa-file-powerpoint"
           title: " About PPSM File Format"
           content: |
             Files with PPSM extension represent Macro-enabled Slide Show file format created with Microsoft PowerPoint 2007 or higher.
 Another similar file format is PPTM which differs in opening with Microsoft PowerPoint in editable format instead of running as Slide Show.
 When run as slide show, the PPSM file shows the presentation slides with contents intact in the slide show and is in read-only mode by default.
 PPSM files can still be edited in Microsoft PowerPoint by opening it in PowerPoint.